The Turkish Eggs Once Served to Ottoman Sultans

-The tang of the yogurt and the zing of the chili sauce give the Turkish-style eggs a surprising pop that will leave you licking the plate.
-The best part is that while it looks like something you’d be served at a top-tier brunch restaurant, it comes together quickly and without fuss in your own kitchen.
+The tang of the yogurt and the zing of the chili sauce give the eggs a surprising pop that will leave you wanting to lick the plate.
+The best part is that while it looks like something you would be served at a top-tier brunch restaurant, it comes together in about 25 minutes on any given morning.

 Ingredients and Substitutions